Answers to those questions asked most frequently by our prospective students can be found here.

 If you are seeking admission to the Post-Bac Pre-Med Program, you will need to apply for admission through PostBacCAS, an online common application service which opens in August 2017.
 Applicants for the PBPM program should not send any application materials directly to the University of Virginia.

 Official digital transcripts may be sent by your institution or its clearinghouse to email@example.com.

 Official transcripts can also be sent directly to the following:

 For US Postal Delivery: University of Virginia, School of Continuing and Professional Studies, Admissions, PO Box 401105, Charlottesville, VA 22904

-For Courier Service Delivery: University of Virginia, School of Continuing and Professional Studies, Admissions, 918 Emmet Street North, Charlottesville, VA 22903
+For Courier Service Delivery: Central Admission Office, School of Continuing and Professional Studies, 1001 North Emmet St., Room 209B, Carruthers Hall, Charlottesville, VA 22903

 If you should happen to receive your official transcripts, do not open them.
 They are only considered official when received directly from the colleges and universities you've attended, and opened by the Central Admission Office.